Riminder/docs-api/hr-json/profile-objects/date-object.md

 # Date object

-This object contains extracted date as iso8601 format, timestamp and parsed date's text.
+This object contains datetime information in ISO8601 format with further timestamp and detected parsed date in text attribute.

 ## The Date Object